Operations

 Available Operations

 MonitoredQuantumCircuits.jl provides a variety of operations that can be applied to qubits within a circuit.
-These operations include unitary transformations, measurements, and other quantum operations.
+These operations include unitary transformations and measurements.
 The following is a list of the available operations:

 Unitary Operations